dmbarbour/wikilon/docs/AboutAO.md

 Prior to the first word, we may list a single secure hash that identifies a prior patch from which we inherit words.
 Naming a single origin by secure hash gives us a verifiable, linear, deeply immutable, content-addressable linked list history.
 The body of the patch is a sequence of `@word def` updates, each overwriting a word's prior definition.
 In case of multiple updates to a word, the last update wins.
 A word may be logically deleted by writing a trivial cycle like `@foo {%foo}`.

+### Secure Hash

+For the specific secure hash, I propose use of BLAKE2b 360 bit secure hash, encoded in Crockford's Base32 (favoring lower case).
+BLAKE2b is a very efficient secure hash.
+This results in 72 characters, which seems an acceptable compromise between goals for uniqueness and aesthetics.
+If this is ever found to be unsuitable, we can change to another secure hash easily enough.

 ### Anonymous and Named Dictionaries

 Named dictionaries may be referenced from other dictionaries via `{%word@dict}` and are generally mutable.
-AO evaluation occurs in context of a set of named dictionaries (frequently an empty context).
+AO evaluation occurs in context of a set of named dictionaries - frequently an empty context.
 In the more general case (including patch histories) dictionaries are anonymous, and may only be referenced internally via `{%word}` tokens.

 Internally, words within a dictionary are referenced by `{%word}` without the dictionary name.
 When we link a word from another dictionary with `{%word@dict}`, the `@dict` decorator must be appended to any undecorated words in the linked code.

-### Secure Hash

-I propose use of BLAKE2b 360 bit secure hash, encoded in Crockford's Base32 (favoring lower case).
-BLAKE2b is a very efficient secure hash.
-The limit of 72 characters seems an acceptable balance between goals for global uniqueness and aesthetics.

-### Filesystem
+### Filesystem Layer

-At our filesystem layer, we'll encode a context of named dictionaries as a directory containing `myApp.ao` and the like.
+In a filesystem layer, we'll encode a context of named dictionaries as a directory containing `myApp.ao` and the like, one file per head.
 The name of the dictionary matches the filename (minus the `.ao` suffix).
-History patchfiles will use `secureHash.ao`.
-To avoid clutter, history files might be moved into a composite history archive.
+History patchfiles may additionally use `secureHash.ao`.
+To avoid clutter, history files might be moved into another directory or a composite history archive.
 (Use of an archive simplifies memory mapping of multiple history objects that won't be mutated.)

 ### Forking and Merging